-It’s no secret I love Peloton.
+It’s no secret I love Peloton and have a pretty good handle on the best Peloton instructors.
 Their fitness technology has changed the home workout game and I can’t get enough.
-Over the past year, I’ve been turned on to the treadmill, bootcamp, and strength workouts in addition to the OG cycling classes.
-I just hit my 200th ride this week on the bike and have a solid feel for the cycling instructors’ personalities and teaching styles.
+Over the past two or so years, I’ve been turned on to the treadmill, bootcamp, and strength workouts in addition to the OG cycling classes.
+I just hit my 300th ride recently on the bike and have a solid feel for the cycling instructors’ personalities and teaching styles.
 I’ve ridden exclusively with the Peloton app and couldn’t be happier with it.
 I guess you could call me a Peloton cheerleader… so let’s get into my list of the best Peloton instructors for cycling classes and why.
-Here are my thoughts after 200 rides.
+Here are my thoughts after 300 rides.

 Best Peloton instructors